polycube-network/polycube/Documentation/components/iptables/bpf-iptables.rst

 XDP mode
 ^^^^^^^^

-``pcn-iptables`` can also be run in ``XDP`` mode.
+``bpf-iptables`` can also be run in ``XDP`` mode.
 This mode comes with performance gain, especially when policy are configured to DROP traffic.

 ::

-        pcn-iptables-init-xdp
+        bpf-iptables-init-xdp

 Limitations
 ^^^^^^^^^^^